ffund/ml-sys-ops/docs/project.md

 Requirements that your project *must* satify:

 - [ ] **Scale**: Your project must be at least *medium*-scale in each of these areas: (1) data, (2) model (either have one very large model or a system composed of several smaller models), and (3) deployment.
-- [ ] **Value proposition**: Your will propose a machine learning system that can be used in an existing business or service.
+- [ ] **Value proposition**: You will propose a machine learning system that can be used in an existing business or service.
 (You should not propose a system in which a *new* business or service would be developed around the machine learning system.)
 Describe the value proposition for the machine learning system.
 What's the (non-ML) status quo used in the business or service?
 What business metric are you going to be judged on?
 (Note that the "service" does not have to be for general users; you can propose a system for a science problem, for example.)
 - [ ] **Outside materials**: You are probably going to use outside materials that you did not create - almost definitely data, and depending on the project, you may use a foundation model or an embedding model.
 For any outside materials you use, you need to understand and document their lineage and the conditions of their use.
 For example, if you are using a data set: who created this data set, and when?
 Under what conditions was it collected?
 (Is there an academic paper documenting its collection?)
 Are there privacy, fairness, and/or ethics concerns underlying its use?
 Is the version of the data we are using pre-processed in any way?
 Under what conditions is it legally allowed to be used (what is the license)? etc.

 For extra "difficulty points":